 Common questions about date-of-death appraisals, step-up in basis, and our desktop appraisal process.

 The appraisal uses comparable sales and market data from around the date of death to determine what the property would have sold for on that specific date.
+By documenting this value, the appraisal can eliminate or significantly reduce capital gains taxes on decades of appreciation when the property is eventually sold.

 Example: A home purchased for $150,000 in 1990 is worth $900,000 at the date of death.
 Without the step-up, selling the home would trigger capital gains tax on $750,000 of appreciation.
 With a date-of-death appraisal establishing the $900,000 basis, that tax liability is eliminated.